avinashsingh/2dgame/README.md

 ## Design Brief

-- Abstract Display, GameCharacters, Game Ground/Display area
+- Abstract `Display`, `GameCharacter`, `IGameGround`.
+Custom Implementations can be used in Game class
-- GameCharacters use Weapon(s) available from WeaponFactory
+- GameCharacters use Weapon(s) available from `WeaponFactory`.
+More weapons can be used by adding to WeaponFactory.
+- Override `WeaponSuperiority` to define logic weapon fight.
-- Each Stage of game has a panel defined capable of accepting user inputs.
+- Each Stage (New Game, Play Game, Load Game etc) of game has a panel defined capable of accepting user inputs.
 Atleast one panel will be active at any time.
+- Add Experience change listener to Game class using `Game.getInstance().addExperienceChangeListener(experienceChangeListener)` to receive updates on experience.